 Product revenue generated from contracts with customers, for the manufacture of products for the removal and treatment of hazardous vapor and gasses.
 Total estimated revenue includes all of the following: (1) the basic contract price, (2) contract options, and (3) change orders.
 Once contract performance is underway, the Company may experience changes in conditions, client requirements, specifications, designs, materials and expectations regarding the period of performance.
 Such changes are "change orders" and may be initiated by us or by our clients.
 In many cases, agreement with the client as to the terms of change orders is reached prior to work commencing; however, sometimes circumstances require that work progress without obtaining client agreement.
 Revenue related to change orders is recognized as costs are incurred if it is probable that costs will be recovered by changing the contract price.
 The Company does not incur pre-contract costs.
 Under the new revenue recognition guidance, we found no change in the manner we recognize product revenue.
 Provisions for estimated losses on uncompleted contracts are recorded in the period in which the losses are identified and included as additional loss.
-Provisions for estimated losses on contracts are shown separately as liabilities on the balance sheet, if significant, except in circumstances in which related costs are accumulated on the balance sheet, in which case the provisions are deducted from the accumulated costs.
+Provisions for estimated losses on contracts are shown separately as liabilities on the balance sheet, in which case the provisions are deducted from the accumulated costs.
 A provision as a liability is reported as a current liability.